• Skip to primary navigation

 • Use a springform pan: This kind of pan allows you to easily remove the cheesecake from the pan without disturbing the crust or filling.

-• Choose a sturdy crust: The crust is a tasty component in this recipe, and it's sturdy enough to hold up the filling.
-I use a Biscoff pie crust, but you could even buy a graham cracker crust or make your own.
-Also, ground Oreo cookies (with the filling removed) make a great base for cheesecakes as well and could be subbed into this recipe.
+• Choose a sturdy crust: The Biscoff pie crust is a tasty component in this recipe, and it's sturdy enough to hold up the filling.
+You could go a different route by buying a graham cracker crust or making your own.
+Also, ground Oreo cookies (with the filling removed) make a great base for cheesecakes.
+I use a similar approach in my no-bake chocolate cream pie and Oreo pie with coffee and mascarpone.
 Use melted butter to hold your crust of choice together.
 If you're using a sweet cookie like Oreos, you can nix the sugar.

 • Cheesecake storage: This dessert will keep well in the refrigerator for about 5 days.
 Put it in a covered container so it doesn't absorb the smell of other foods in your refrigerator.
 You can even freeze it to enjoy later, though the texture will be a bit different.
 Let it come to room temperature before serving for softer mouthfeel.